samsam55345/flask_api/README.md

 to run locally, make sure flask is installed.
     change into directory that this repo is located on your local machine.

-    to run simlpy type 'python3 main.py' into the terminal to get you going
+    to run simply type 'python3 main.py' into the terminal to get you going

     OR
         In a terminal: (mac uses 'export', windows uses 'set') do the following two commands